kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 2. add UV, heat and mechanical ageing to better represent field use;
 3. perform folding, puncture and tensile tests after chemical exposure;
 4. use profilometry to quantify surface roughness and pitting;
-5. repeat the maize-bag experiment with a higher-range CO2 sensor;
+5. repeat the maize-bag experiment with a higher range CO2 sensor;
-6. complete humidity, CO2, temperature and moisture monitoring for PP, PVC and Nylon;
-7. build small PP and PVC prototype bags and test them with maize under sunlight;
-8. test PE and PET as future comparators if time allows;
+6. test PE and PET as future comparators if time allows;
-9. investigate Aflasafe or other biocontrol options as a separate pre-harvest direction;
+7. investigate Aflasafe or other biocontrol options as a separate pre-harvest direction;
-10. run field validation in Kenya before final material adoption.
+8. run field validation in Kenya before final material adoption.

 ## Final handover summary

-My individual work helped turn SOLARSAFE’s broad material-longevity problem into a structured technical decision.
-The main output is the evidence-based shortlist and recommendation:
+My individual work helped turn SOLARSAFE’s broad material longevity problem into a structured technical decision.
+The main output is the evidence based shortlist and recommendation:

-> **PP should be prioritised for the next SOLARSAFE drying-bag prototype, with PVC retained as a comparator and Nylon requiring further testing.**
+> **PVC should be prioritised for the next SOLARSAFE drying-bag prototype, with PP retained as a comparator and Nylon requiring further testing.**

 This work should be treated as a first-stage material screen, not a final material certification.
 The next stage should focus on longer ageing tests, internal oxygen/moisture measurements, mechanical durability, and field trials in Kenya.